ViviMalice/creator-docs/Docs/docs/sdk/index.md

 Keep in mind that you must have a VRChat account of at least "New User" [Trust Rank](https://docs.vrchat.com/docs/vrchat-safety-and-trust-system) to upload content.
 You cannot use a Steam, Oculus, or Viveport account to upload content.

+You must have set up two-factor authentication on your account prior to accessing any version of SDK.
+It will ask for a code even if it's disabled on your account.

 ### What's Next?
 Your project is ready!
 You can move on to [World Creation](/worlds) or [Avatar Creation](/avatars).